raw-bacon/vi-xournalpp/README.md

 1. Make a function in `api.lua` wrapping the API call.
 2. Create a new keybinding for it in `keybindings.lua`.
-3. Create an event in `events.lua`
-4. Add a menu entry in `main.lua`
-5. Add it to at least one mode in `modes.lua`.

 If the entry is a color, also update `colors.lua` accordingly.